moon004/YouDeez/README.md

 ```

 When it's done, run **npm start** to start the development mode.

+>View the code on Mainwrapper.js to get started on the codebase.

 ### Docker
 Or You could build the docker image and run the container with the following: